Malxi/rust-compiler-front-end/README.md

 + Productions of Visibility and Type have the same part in TupleFiled which cause a reduce/reduce conflicts.
 So set the precedence of Visibility production lower than Type production.
 + Productions of Pattern and Type have the same part in trait_func_param, so remove Type sub productions for avoiding reduce/reduce conflicts.
 + Trait Object Type One Bound production must have keyword dyn for avoiding conflicts.
++ In where clauses, "for" should have greater precedence when used as a higher ranked constraint than when used as the beginning of a for_in_type (which is a ty).
+This idea comes from rust official parser.
++ In inherent implement, to remove reduce/reduce conflicts in generics and types, requiring users to provide parents delimiter around types.This idea comes from rust official parser.
++ TypePath contains PathInExpression, rewrite MarcoInvocation for avoiding conflicts, maybe need to check TypePathFn.
 ### Goal
 + To modify lex comments datatype
 + Add a suffix option for literals